Heart rate in and out of the water

 Downloadable and rechargeable- The PoolMateHR comes with it’s own USB pod which charges the watch and downloads the data to your computer.
 The battery should last a few weeks with normal use so wont need charging too often.

 * the majority of modern heart rate monitors operate at 2.4GHz which does not penetrate water so they will not show heart rate in the pool.
-The PoolMateHR works at 122KHz which will transmit in water!
+The PoolMateHR works at a lower frequency which will transmit in water!

 Battery life around 30 days, charging time < 2 hours